Skillz23/rust-wallet-key-manager-for-Eclipse-v2/README.md

-# Rust Wallet Key Manager
+# Rust Wallet Key Manager for Eclipse

 This project decodes Base58-encoded private and public keys, ensures they are in the correct format, and serializes them into a JSON file (`wallet.json`).